bronsonavila/exploring-django/README.md

 #### What are Model Forms?

 - When you create a model in an app, Django automatically creates a form for creating/editing instances of registered models via the admin view.
-However, if you want to create/edit models from outside of the admin view (e.g., to allow logged-in users to modify their own data), Django provides [model forms](https://docs.djangoproject.com/en/3.0/topics/forms/modelforms/).
+However, if you want to create/edit models from outside of the admin view (e.g., to allow logged-in users to modify their own data), Django provides [**model forms**](https://docs.djangoproject.com/en/3.0/topics/forms/modelforms/).

 - To create a model form, go to your app directory and create a file named `forms.py`.
 Example: